The "Real" Goods on the June Durable Goods Data

-Earlier today I posted an update on the March Advance Report on February Durable Goods Orders.
-This Census Bureau series dates from 1992 and is not adjusted for either population growth or inflation.
+Earlier today the Census Bureau posted the Advance Report on May Durable Goods New Orders.
+This series dates from 1992 and is not adjusted for either population growth or inflation.

-Let's now review the same data with two adjustments.
-In the charts below the red line shows the goods orders divided by the Census Bureau's monthly population data, giving us durable goods orders per capita.
-The blue line goes a step further and adjusts for inflation based on the Producer Price Index, chained in today's dollar value.
-This gives us the "real" durable goods orders per capita.
-The snapshots below offer an alternate historical context in which to evaluate the standard reports on the nominal monthly data.
+Let's now review Durable Goods data with two adjustments.
+In the charts below the gray line shows the goods orders divided by the Census Bureau's monthly population data, giving us durable goods orders per capita.
+The blue line goes a step further and adjusts for inflation based on the Producer Price Index for All Commodities, chained in today's dollar value.
+This gives us the "real" durable goods orders per capita and thus a more accurate historical context in which to evaluate the conventional reports on the nominal monthly data.

-Here is the first chart, repeated this time ex Transportation, the series usually referred to as "core" durable goods.
+The next chart is similar to the first one except that it excludes the volatile Transportation component, the series usually referred to as "core" durable goods.

-And now we'll exclude both Transportation and Defense for a better look at "core" durable goods orders.
+Now we'll exclude both Transportation and Defense for a better look at a more concentrated "core" durable goods orders.

-Here is the chart that I believe gives the most accurate view of what Consumer Durable Goods Orders is telling us about the long-term economic trend.
-The three-month moving average of the real (inflation-adjusted) core series (ex transportation and defense) per capita helps us filter out the noise of volatility to see the big picture.
+Here is the chart that gives the most accurate view of what Consumer Durable Goods Orders is telling us about the long-term economic trend.
+The six-month moving average of the real (inflation-adjusted) core series (ex transportation and defense) per capita helps us filter out the noise of volatility to see the big picture.

 The Trend in Capital Goods

-Finally, let's take a big step back in the sales chain and look at the most popular durable goods data series according to the FRED statistics.
-It is Nondefense Capital Goods Excluding Aircraft (capital goods being goods that are used in the production of goods or services), shown here on a per-capita basis, nominal and real.
+Finally, let's take a big step back in the sales chain and look at the popular series often referred to as Core Capex — Nondefense Capital Goods New Orders Excluding Aircraft (capital goods are durable goods used in the production of goods or services), shown here on a per-capita basis, nominal and real.

 The Long-Term Trend

-As we can see from the various metrics above, the real per-capita demand for durable goods had increased substantially since the trough at the end of the last recession.
-But orders remain far below their respective peaks near the turn of the century and earlier.
-Moreover, the trend in the 3-month moving average in the last chart above had essentially been one of contraction in most of 2012, although we've seen a trend reversal in recent months.
+As we can see from the various metrics above, revisions notwithstanding, the real per-capita demand for durable goods had increased since the trough at the end of the last recession.
+But new orders remain far below their respective peaks near the turn of the century and earlier.
 A key driver, or lack thereof, for healthy growth in durable goods orders is growth in household incomes.
-For a perspective on this point, see my latest update on Median Household Incomes, data through last month, which are down substantially since the end of the Great Recession.
+For a perspective on this point, see our latest update on Median Household Incomes, data through the previous month.